mtekk/Breadcrumb-NavXT/readme.txt

 Please visit [Breadcrumb NavXT's Documentation](http://mtekk.us/code/breadcrumb-navxt/breadcrumb-navxt-doc/ "Go to Breadcrumb NavXT's Documentation.") page for more information.

 == Changelog ==
+= 5.1.1 =
+= Bug fix: Fixed issue where attachments and their parents have the same link when 'link current item' is enabled.
+= Bug fix: Pass the same parameters into the widget title and (pre) text filters as the default WordPress widgets.
+= Bug fix: Fixed issue where PHP warnings would be thrown on author pages for authors that do not have any posts.
+= Bug fix: Reduced severity of `$post` global not being of type `WP_Post`, will silently exit on non-WP_DEBUG enabled sites.
 = 5.1.0 =
 * Behavior change: `bcn_breadcrumb_trail::do_post()` now expects to be passed in a valid WP_Post object.
 * Behavior change: `breadcrumb_navxt::version` changed to a constant to allow uninstantiated access of the plugin version.